roy06gourab/Roy-Repository/README.md

 # Roy-Repository
-This is my first repo in github.
+This is my first repository in github.
+Author: - Gourab Roy.